ClamChauder/cse15l-lab-reports/LabReport1.md

 ---
 **The `cd` command:**
 As seen below, the initial absolute path given by the `pwd` command is `/c/Users/bchau/lecture1`.
-After using the `cd` command, the absolute path became `/c/Users/bchau`, and executing it again produced no change to the absolute path.
+After using the `cd` command, the absolute path became `/c/Users/bchau`, and executing it again produced no change to the absolute path which is not an error.
 This indicates that the `cd` command without arguments changes the current directory to the home directory.
 ```
 bchau@MSI MINGW64 ~/lecture1 (main)
 $ pwd